Poschiavo: Demographics

 The historical status of the population is given in the following table:

 Languages

-Most of the population (As of 2000) speaks Italian as native language (90.4%), with German being second most common (7.9%) and French being third (0.7%); apart from Italian, Lombard is the native language of the majority of people, spoken in a diglossia with Italian.
-Lombard is also the official spoken language of the city council.
+Most of the population (As of 2000) speaks Italian as native language (90.4%), with German being second most common (7.9%) and French being third (0.7%).
+In addition to Italian, Lombard is the native language of the majority of people, spoken in a condition of diglossia with Standard Italian.
+Lombard is still widely used in official contexts, such as the city council.